exactly-once/Home/content/posts/exactly-once-http.md

 If the caller fails after the `PUT` phase and the message is retried, another request is generated and transmitted via `PUT`.
 At the end of the successful attempt all abandoned requests are removed via `DELETE`.
 No problem with duplication here.

 If the caller fails after the `POST` phase the same `POST` will be issued again because it has been persisted as a side effect awaiting publication.
 This means that the server can receive multiple `POST` calls for a single request transmitted previously by `PUT`.
 How can we deal with that?
 Careful readers can see an analogy to token-based-deduplication here.
-The request stored as a blob in the target service is equivalent to a token.
+The request stored as a blob in the target service **is equivalent to a token**.
 It serves as the deduplication state.
 The implementation of the service marks the request as processed when it executes the `POST` so that subsequent `POST`s are considered duplicates and ignored.
 In addition to marking the request as processed, the `POST` also stores the response in a dedicated blob so that it can be retrieved by the caller via `GET`.

 The next phase can be retried any number of times because it only involves the `GET` to retrieve the already generated response.
 Finally, the `DELETE` that removes all information related to the interaction (both the request and the response stored by the service) can also be retried any number of times as deleting a thing is idempotent by definition.